-Throughout Inishowen, you will find plenty of historic Sights & Landmarks from pre-historic rock art and stone circles to the medieval high crosses and castles.
+Throughout Inishowen, Donegal, Derry and Tyrone you will find plenty of historic Sights & Landmarks from pre-historic rock art and stone circles to the medieval high crosses and castles.
 We also have several fascinating museums covering the history and traditions of the local area.

-So whatever you decide to do or try while here, Inishowen is truly one of the hidden gems of Ireland.
+So whatever you decide to do or try while here, The North West is truly one of the hidden gems of Ireland.

 You will find Golf courses throughout Ireland, but what makes Inishowen special is how many top-class courses are available in and around Inishowen.
 This makes it an excellent location for a golfing holiday.

 In Inishowen Itself you have three of Ireland’s best courses.
 There are two courses in Ballyliffen, The Old Links and Glashedy Links.
 In 2018 the Irish Open was held here on the Glashedy course.
 Just to the south of Buncrana, you have The North West Golf Club.
 Founded in 1891 it is one of the founding members of the Golfing Union of Ireland.
 It has also been described as the St Andrew’s of Ireland.